npup/fake-scorm-api/README.md

 # fake-scorm-api

-dummy api to make scorm objects run
+Dummy api to make scorm objects run.
+Include the code before `getAPI` is called.